rakib-hasan-78/Number-converter-js-project/readme.md

 Contributions are welcome!
 Feel free to submit bug reports, feature requests, or pull requests to help improve the functionality and usability of the application.
 Although it is a ***Mini-Project*** !
 Please read the issue list before posting a PR.

 ## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MPL-2.0 license - see the LICENSE file for details.